 ACG 2021.
-INTRODUCTION TO FINANCIAL ACCOUNTING: Three Credits, Three Hours.
-(Fall) This course is a comprehensive course providing students with the basic understanding of underlying principles, theories and concepts guiding the recording and analysis of business transactions and the preparation and interpretation of the principle financial statements.
+INTRODUCTION TO FINANCIAL ACCOUNTING: 3 Credits, 3 Hours.
+(Fall)

+This course is a comprehensive course providing students with the basic understanding of underlying principles, theories and concepts guiding the recording and analysis of business transactions and the preparation and interpretation of the principle financial statements.
 This course guides students through the complete accounting cycle for service and merchandising businesses.

-There is no prerequisite for this course; however, students should have strong math skills including those in algebra.
+Prerequisite: There is no prerequisite for this course; however, students should have strong math skills including those in algebra.
 It is strongly recommended that students complete CGS 1100C or have equivalent skills.

 ACG 2071.
-INTRODUCTION TO MANAGERIAL ACCOUNTING: Three Credits, Three Hours.
-(Spring) The main concentration of Introduction to Managerial Accounting is to provide students with a complete understanding of how managers use quantitative and qualitative accounting information for decision making.
+INTRODUCTION TO MANAGERIAL ACCOUNTING: 3 Credits, 3 Hours.
+(Spring)

+The main concentration of Introduction to Managerial Accounting is to provide students with a complete understanding of how managers use quantitative and qualitative accounting information for decision making.
 Students will become knowledgeable of accounting concepts, calculation methods for budgeting and income from operations and preparing performance evaluations in a manufacturing operation.

 Prerequisite: ACG 2021.
 It is strongly recommended that students complete CGS 1100C or have equivalent skills.

 ACG 2450.
-MICROCOMPUTERS IN ACCOUNTING: Three Credits, Three Hours.
-(Spring) This course applies accounting principles using popular accounting software such as QuickBooks, Peachtree or Great Plains to prepare and interpret accounting information.
+MICROCOMPUTERS IN ACCOUNTING: 3 Credits, 3 Hours.
+(Spring, Summer Even Years) This course applies accounting principles using popular accounting software such as QuickBooks, Peachtree or Great Plains to prepare and interpret accounting information.
 This course focuses on small business applications.
 It is strongly recommended that students complete CGS 1100C or have equivalent skills.

 ACG 2100.
-INTERMEDIATE ACCOUNTING I: Three Credits, Three Hours (Fall)
+INTERMEDIATE ACCOUNTING I: 3 Credits, 3 Hours (Fall Odd Years)

 This course provides students with an in-depth understanding of accounting procedures and specialized treatment of financial statement items, cash and temporary assets, receivables, inventories (general and estimating procedures), current liabilities, income-tax procedures in accounting and the acquisition, use and retirement of long-term plant assets.
-Prerequisite: Minimum grade of "C" in ACG 2071.

 ACG 2110.
-INTERMEDIATE ACCOUNTING II: Three Credits, Three Hours (Spring)
+INTERMEDIATE ACCOUNTING II: 3 Credits, 3 Hours (Spring Even Years)

 This course is a continuation of concepts learned in Intermediate Accounting I, further exploring asset valuation and liabilities, also including analysis and interpretation of financial statements, expanding into concepts associated with stockholders' equity and miscellaneous accounting topics including accounting changes, error corrections, prior period adjustments and globalization of accounting standards.
-Prerequisite: Minimum grade of "C" in ACG 2100.

 APA 2501.
-PAYROLL ACCOUNTING: Three Credits, Three Hours (Spring)
+PAYROLL ACCOUNTING: 3 Credits, 3 Hours (Spring, Odd Years)

 This course provides students with an understanding of the procedures associated with payroll accounting, including calculating payroll and payroll taxes and procedures for payroll records and reports.
 Students will also gain an understanding of various laws regulating payroll applications.
-Prerequisite: Minimum grade of "C" in ACG 2021.

 TAX 2000.
-INDIVIDUAL INCOME TAX: Three Credits, Three Hours.
-(Fall)
+INDIVIDUAL INCOME TAX: 3 Credits, 3 Hours.
+(Fall, Even Years)

 This course offers students practice in the application of the Internal Revenue Code to determine individual income tax, including an overview of the basic concepts associated with individual returns, exclusions/inclusions in calculating gross income, deductions, special tax computations, recognition of gains/losses and payment of tax liability.
-Prerequisite: Minimum grade of "C" in ACG 2021.